syncfusion-content/windowsforms-docs/WindowsForms/Classic/DateTimePicker/Creating-DateTimePickerAdv.md

 ---
 layout: post
 title: Creating DateTimePickerAdv in Windows Forms Classic | Syncfusion
-description: This section of the documentation describes how to add the date time picker control in to an application.
+description: This section of the documentation describes how to add the date time picker control into an application.
 platform: WindowsForms
 control: DateTimePickerAdv
 documentation: ug